aoterodelaroza/aoterodelaroza.github.io/_critic2/manual/02_arithmetics.md

   A.D.
 Becke, J. Chem.
 Phys.
 138 (2013) 074109 and references therein.

+* xhole(id,x,y,z): Exchange hole with reference point at (x,y,z).
+The coordinates are Cartesian in angstrom referred to the molecular origin if the system is a molecule or crystallographic coordinates if the system is a crystal.

 Other special labels can be used, that activate the calculation of properties for the reference field.
 These are: